Framzy/1-Learning-ReactJs-Introduction/README.md

 Using a Reducer is slightly different from updating State directly.
 Instead of telling React what to do by changing the State, with a Reducer, we tell React what the user has done (the action).

 The implementation of the action's logic is done in a separate place.

+### Creating a Reducer Function

+A Reducer Function is the code where we store our logic.

+A Reducer Function has two parameters: the current State, and an Action object.

+The return value of the function is the next State.